CodeChillAlluna/code-chill-outdated/README.md

 You can use Code&Chill on both computer and mobile devices.

 ## Want to know more about Code&Chill ?
-You can click here to see more about Code&Chill : https://github.com/CodeChillAlluna/code-chill
+You can click <a href="https://github.com/CodeChillAlluna/code-chill">here</a> to see more about Code&Chill.

 ## Docs
 Available later.